 Le Telemark – Tignes Le Lac

 Le Telemark is situated at the entrance of Tignes Le Lac on the Bleuet Piste.
-The residence offers a fantastic ski in/ski out position is just a 5-minute stroll to the centre of Le Lac.
+The apartment residence offers a fantastic ski in/ski out position is just a 5-minute stroll to the centre of Le Lac.

 Apartments also come with access to the Spa Ô des Cimes Spa with free access to the private indoor heated swimming pool, Jacuzzis, saunas, steam rooms and fitness room.